oktadev/okta-blog/_source/_posts/2018-07-06-secure-api-mulesoft.md

 author: tom-smith
 by: internal-contributor
 description: "This article shows you how to create a secure API with OAuth, Mulesoft, and Okta."
-tags: [oauth, mulesoft, api, api security]
+tags: [oauth, mulesoft, api, api-security]
 tweets:
  - "Got an API that needs securing?
 Check out our new guide to doing just that with @MuleSoft and Okta: "
  - "Our newest tutorial is something a little bit different for us - all about using Okta to secure an API through a gateway (@MuleSoft).
 Check it out!"